Elderly Couple From Arizona Found Dead Under Snow, Their Car Abandoned

 Arizona was hit by snow this past week and with it came a heartbreaking tragedy.
 An elderly couple named Richard and Elizabeth Alexander were discovered dead, buried under the snow.
 They were only a few minutes away from their home and their vehicle was also discovered abandoned nearby, according to CNN.

 The couple was from the rural area of Ash Fork, west from Flagstaff.
 Richard was 74-years-old while Elizabeth was 79-years-old.
-At this point, law enforcement doesn’t believe foul play played any role in their tragic deaths, but that they died from the harsh cold, a statement from the Yavapai County Sheriff’s Office conveyed.
+At this point, law enforcement doesn’t believe foul play played any role in their tragic deaths.
+They say the two died from the harsh cold, a statement from the Yavapai County Sheriff’s Office conveyed.

 “A PRELIMINARY finding shows no evidence of foul play and a strong likelihood the pair, a man and woman in their 70’s, died from exposure to the environment.”

 The bodies of the Alexanders were discovered by neighbors driving by.
 Michael Haas and his wife Diane were driving away from their property on Friday when they spotted something in the distance that looked odd.
-At first they thought the objects they saw on the snow to be a dead animal, but upon closer examination realized that it was in fact two human bodies.
+At first, they thought the objects they saw on the snow appeared to be a dead animal, but upon closer examination, they realized that it was, in fact, two human bodies.
 They immediately called the police.

 Police have reason to believe that Mr. and Mrs. Alexander were laying dead outside for as long as a week and that the heavy amount of snow concealed their bodies so that their neighbors weren’t able to spot them until it had begun to melt.